Sedley Baptist Church

 ADOPTION AND AMENDMENTS

-ARTICLE XII
+ARTICLE XI

 EFFECT

-The adoption of these By-Laws will affect a repeal of all previously adopted rules.
+The adoption of these By-Laws will effect a repeal of all previously adopted rules.
 A copy of the By-Laws will be available in the clerk's record for future reference.
 Official Church copies are to be maintained and kept in the Church's safety deposit box and a copy forwarded to the Virginia Baptist Mission Board.
 A copy of the By-Laws shall be made available to all Church members.

 BY-LAWS REVISION COMMITTEE